Exploring the Biblical meaning of 'Loving Our Neighbors’

 We met ‘Stu’ in the Mojave Desert.

 He’d been a middle-class defense worker in Palmdale, California.
 He’d had a family, home, new car, and camper.
 Life was good.
 Then government budget cuts struck.
 Contracts were cancelled.
 14,000 workers, including Stu, were laid off.
-11,000 of them (not counting renters) lost their homes.
+11,000 of them lost their homes (not including renters who were evicted.)
 When Stu lost his, his wife left him.

 He told us that at least 18 of his co-workers committed suicide after their layoffs.